Goal-Reaching Trajectory Design Near Danger with Piecewise Affine Reach-avoid Computation: Drift Vehicle Demonstration

 \subsubsection{Reach-Avoid Method Comparison}

 To the best of our knowledge, no other method can guarantee safety and liveness for drift parking.

-Our drifting tracking model dynamics (see \eqref{eq:drift tracking dyn} below) are not control affine, so directly applying a CBF or CLBF control approach is not tractable \cite{ames2016control,dawson2023safe}; future work may apply results for non-control-affine systems \cite{son2019safety,seo2022safety}.
-Note, \cite{dawson2022safe} poses a control affine vehicle dynamics model but does not include tire saturation, so cannot drift.
-Furthermore, our planning and tracking models are too high-dimensional for standard HJB value function computation \cite{chen2021fastrack,mitchell2008flexible}; future work will compare against learning-based HJB \cite{bansal2021deepreach}.
-The most similar work is RTD \cite{kousik2020bridging,liu2022refine}, which has not been applied to these extreme dynamics.
-As a future implementation, RTD's reachable set can use PARC's formulation to enable a direct drifting comparison; then, the only difference with PARC is that RTD implicitly represents the avoid set.
+Our drifting tracking model dynamics (see Appendix \ref{app:drift_details}) are not control affine, so directly applying a control barrier function (CBF) or CLBF control approach is not applicable.\cite{ames2016control,dawson2023safe}.
+Note that \cite{dawson2022safe} poses a control affine vehicle dynamics model but does not include tire saturation, so it cannot drift.
+Furthermore, our planning and tracking models are too high-dimensional for standard Hamilton-Jacobi-Bellman (HJB) value function computation \cite{chen2021fastrack,mitchell2008flexible}.
+We also leave a comparison against learning-based HJB \cite{bansal2021deepreach} approaches as future work.
+It is not obvious to design a valid funnel controller for such an under-actuated, hybrid system as a drifting vehicle to compare with KDF \cite{verginis2022kdf}.
+The most relevant work is RTD \cite{kousik2020bridging,liu2022refine}, which has not been applied to these extreme dynamics.
+In future work, RTD's reachable set can use PARC's formulation to enable a direct drifting comparison, such that RTD's only difference with PARC is that it implicitly represents the avoid set.
 Due to this similarity, we focus on demonstrating PARC's capabilities as opposed to a head-to-head comparison.